nowsecure/nowsecure-platform-cli/README.md

 ### Install

 The NowSecure CLI currently supports macOS, Debian based Linux distributions (Ubuntu), and Microsoft Windows (beta).
-In order to use:
+Below are the steps to install on each operating system:

 1. Navigate to the  [Releases](https://github.com/nowsecure/nowsecure-platform-cli/releases) page and download the appropriate binary for your operating system/architecture (32 or 64bit).
 2. Install based on your operating system: